Congress takes summer recess, leaves behind ObamaCare, looming spending, debt issues

 McCain has warned he'll use the bill to map a strategy for Afghanistan if Trump fails to develop a plan.

-The House and Senate intelligence committees are investigating whether Russia worked with Trump's presidential campaign to try helping him win the election.
+The House and Senate intelligence committees are investigating whether Russia worked with Trump's presidential campaign to try to help him win the election.
 The FBI and Justice Department special counsel Robert Mueller are also investigating.

 Trump has repeatedly denigrated the issue as "fake news" and a "witch hunt."